 In this book, you address an important and relevant theme to many middle graders: accepting who you are.
 What would you say to a young reader who reads this but says, “He’s a famous actor.
 It’s not easy for someone like me.”

-Yes, life turned out pretty good for me because I followed my passions and did the things I want to do.
+Yes, life turned out pretty well for me because I followed my passions and did the things I want to do.
 But I also want to share with kids that I’m not really that different from them.
 The struggles that I went through in middle school probably look a lot like their struggles.
 I hope this book will find its way into the hands of LGBT kids and Asian-American and South Asian American kids, but I also think there are a lot of universal themes in it, such as struggling with being different, trying to find your place in the world, and wanting to be accepted.
 Those were things that I dealt with as a middle schooler, and I hope I can relate to young people on that level and let them know that I get what they are going through.

 If you read the “perfect” review of this book, what would it say?